TimoVoskuilen/Portofolio/README.md

 # Portofolio

 Code used for the public portfolio, made during the course data science for biology 2 at the Hogeschool Utrecht.
+Enjoy :)!